There are some older photographs from the 30s to 50s that have a certain beauty.

 I’ve given an earnest try recently to reproduce such photographs as I described above but the reality is, even with my Leica the feeling simply isn’t correct.
 I know why of course, it’s the type of camera lens and use of digital rather than film.
 I have film cameras but they’re too modern optically.
 I have older lenses I use with the Leica but as its digital and the lens aren’t nearly old enough, well, they don’t work either.
 Sure there are various ‘effects’ and ‘filters’ I can place on the image digitally but they simply aren’t correct.
 In my humble opinion anyone who says they are simply hasn’t looked hard enough and the idea of ‘good’ to them is barely ‘ok’ to me.

 It’s likely that if I’m to create a truer reproduction of that feel I’m simply going to have to buy another camera and lens.
 Sounds expensive.
 Maybe next year.
-You can see more of Bill Brandt's work (pictured right) here.
+You can see more of Bill Brandt's work (pictured left) here.